Q: Where are you located?

 Q: I'm a creator, will you buy my comic directly from me?
 You should feel free to mail a sample to Brian Hibbs, Comix Experience, 305 Divisadero St., San Francisco, CA, 94117, and we can evaluate it.
 If you are a local Bay Area cartoonist, please stop by -- it is very rare that we do not accept everything from local creators.

 In most cases, though, we're only willing to take books directly on consignment: 50/50 split upon sale, you take care of any shipping both ways.
-We'll throw out that rule for superlative comics, but in that case, why aren't you distributing through Diamond or Last Gasp or even Tony Shenton?
+We'll throw out that rule for superlative comics, but in that case, why aren't you distributing through a distributor or even Tony Shenton?

 Q: Will you read a PDF of my comic?

 No. Printed copies only.
 My brain doesn’t process digital comics correctly.
 I’m old like that.